Nice to meet you.

 Then, you’ll want to let users of the process know what’s happened, why the process has been changed, and answer any questions about the updated process.
 If you don’t inform process users about the updates you’ve made, not only will they be surprised, but they could decide, out of pure confusion, to not follow updated steps properly.
 This would undo all the time and effort you put into process optimization in the first place.

-For making sure the process is measured and performs well going forward, a simple way is by undergoing process optimization again in the next quarter.
-Then you’ll be able to improve upon the process (if any improvements can be made, that is).
-There’ll be instances when no further improvements can be made, which the measure and analysis steps will let you know about.
+To ensure the process is measured and performs well going forward, a simple way is to undergo process optimization again in the next quarter.
+Then, you’ll be able to improve upon the process (if any improvements can be made).
+There will be instances when no further improvements can be made, which the measure and analysis steps will let you know about.
 Either way, for true process optimization and control, regularly reviewing and optimizing the processes is a must.

 Now, give yourself a high-five – you’ve completed the DMAIC steps for process optimization!